WANI0N/SnakeJS/README.md

 # SnakeJS
 **Simple snake game in JavaScript**

->To run, save as html and open in browser
+>To run, go to: https://wani0n.github.io/SnakeJS/

 **features:**
 >-new game starts instantly, controls with arrows